 Our goal is to have your child smile with joy throughout their lifetime.
 Please join us on that journey by asking questions early and often.

 An extensive part of our training as specialists in children’s dentistry is on growth and development.
-Drs.
-Hill, Stout and Horton will begin with your child’s first visit to educate you on what we see now, and what you might expect in the future.
+Dr. Hill will begin with your child’s first visit to educate you on what we see now, and what you might expect in the future.
 These topics might include tooth eruption, ankylosis, and/or bruxism (grinding).

 They can also identify crowded or crooked teeth and actively intervene to guide the teeth as they come in the mouth.
 Not only will this improve the look of your child’s smile, but early treatment may prevent more extensive treatment later.